 How to Monitor FPS (Frames Per Second) Live in Mac OS X with Quartz Debug

-Part of the Graphics Tools package of Xcode, Quartz Debug can also be downloaded separately if you have a developer login, and a simple action will enable the live FPS monitor.
+Part of the Graphics Tools package of Xcode, Quartz Debug can also be downloaded separately if you have a developer login, and a simple action will enable the live FPS monitor, providing frame rate data in real-time.

 - Go to Apple Developer Downloads and login with an associated developer account Apple ID (no, it does not need to be a paid developer account)